faanross/faanross.github.io/content/course01/06_post_logs.md

 Here we can see `svchost.exe` (let's still assume this is the malware) is doing a DNS query for  DESKTOP-UKJG356.
 This is however the name of the very host it currently compromised.
 So why would malware do this - why would it do a DNS resolution to find the ip of the host it has currently infected?

 Well, there are several potential reasons.
-One possible explanation is that it is doing internal fingerprinting, it might also for example be testing network connectivity to check whether it is in a sandboxed environment - in which case it will alter its behaviour.
+One possible explanation is that it is doing internal fingerprinting, it might also for example be testing network connectivity to check whether it is in a sandboxed environment - in which case it will alter its behavior.
 These are again educated guesses, and as was the case above we'll have to dig into its guts to really understand what it's intention is.

 Next we can see some events (`ID 10`) where `powershell.exe` is accessing `lsass.exe`.

 {{< figure src="/img/image087.png" title="" class="custom-figure" >}}

 `LSASS`, or the Local Security Authority Subsystem Service, is a process in Microsoft Windows operating systems responsible for enforcing the security policy on the system.
 It verifies users logging on to a Windows computer or server, handles password changes, and creates access tokens.
-Given its involvment in security and authentication it's probably no great shock to learn that hackers LOVE abusing this process.
+Given its involvement in security and authentication it's probably no great shock to learn that hackers LOVE abusing this process.
 It is involved in a myriad of attack types - credential dumping, pass-the-hash, pass-the-ticket, access token creation/manipulation etc.

 {{< figure src="/img/troll.gif" title="" class="custom-figure-8" >}}